chimericdream/worldofpannotia.com/src/_feats/psionic-shot.md

   prerequisite: |
     Point Blank Shot.
   benefit: |
     To use this feat, you must expend your psionic focus.
-Your ranged attack deals +2d6 points of damage.
+Your ranged attack deals +{% die_roll 2 6 0 %} points of damage.
 You must decide whether or not to use this feat prior to making an attack.
 If your attack misses, you still expend your psionic focus.
 ---